ntbrito/patchwork-task/README.md

 The region is hardcoded on the variables file to be London (eu-west-2) and unfortunately this region needs to be passed to the deployment script, otherwise the container image is not accessible.

+Since there is no DNS, to access the application we will have to use the Load Balancer DNS name.

 ## Regarding Best Practices
 ### Security
 There are a few security issues with this solution.
 Even though access to the web application is